Call For A Free Consultation:

 Given TorontoDUI's role in the legal outcomes of DUI charges, we're far more interested in what happened in court to those arrested for DUI.
 For that information, we turn to StatsCan's " Adult criminal courts, number of cases, and charges by type of decision ."
 Note that this data does not exactly correspond with the agency's "incident-based" data tool because it uses different time-period reporting, and court decision timeframes may not correspond with arrest ones.
 Nevertheless, let's look at the numbers.

-In the 2022/2023 reporting period, Canadian courts rendered 41,873 decisions in impaired driving cases, a two-decade low far below the two-decade high of 115,046 recorded decisions in 2009/2010.
+In the 2022/2023 reporting period, Canadian courts recorded 41,873 decisions for impaired-driving charges, a two-decade low far below the two-decade high of 115,046 recorded decisions in 2009/2010.
 Of those decisions, 39% resulted in a conviction, also a two-decade low.
 Of special interest to us, 24,861 of the charges were stayed, withdrawn, dismissed, discharged, or referred to alternative or extrajudicial measures and restorative justice programs.
-Only 538 of the decisions concluded the case with an acquittal.
+Only 538 of the decisions concluded with an acquittal.

-Ontario courts rendered 27,519 decisions in DUI cases during the 2022/2023 reporting period.
-Of those, only 36% resulted in a guilty verdict, while about 62% (17,177) resulted in withdrawals, dismissals, and other favourable outcomes.
-Only 289 defendants successfully resolved their cases with an acquittal.
+Ontario courts recorded 27,519 decisions for impaired-driving charges during the 2022/2023 reporting period.
+Of those, 36% resulted in a guilty finding, while about 62% (17,177) resulted in withdrawals, dismissals, and other outcomes.
+Only 289 decisions concluded with an acquittal.

 Robbie Tsang adds, "And we'd bet that a significant proportion of the nearly 10,000 Ontario defendants who were convicted of DUI did not have a lawyer."